DrYenyen/Bleach-ROS-Save-Comparator/README.md

 A GUI that can select multiple Bleach Rebirth of Souls save files and compare them.
 Works with PC saves and decrypted PS4 saves.

 # Info
 Currently just a template to grabbing certain offsets for stuff.
 Will be integrated into a save editor.
+Currently it spits out duplicates for more than one change in a line but when integrated into the save editor it will give a range.

 # Contribute
 Send offsets with info if you want via an issue .
 We already have EXP, Level, Money, Fragments and Crystals just talismans and some other small stuff is missing.